mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-case-classes.md

 ## Add multiple instances

-To add multiple `Person` instances, you can use the `insertMany()` method and print the results of the operation:
+To add multiple `Person` instances, use the `insertMany()`.
+The following uses the `printResults()` implicit and blocks until the observer is completed and then prints each result:

 ```scala
 val people: Seq[Person] = Seq(